GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df2.jpg)

-4. To grant privileges for you project to use Dataflow, search for **Service Accounts**.
+4. To grant privileges for your project to use Dataflow, search for **Service Accounts**.

     ![](images/df3.jpg)